 "I always tell these gnarly surfer dudes who think this is cheating, 'Come out and give me 15 minutes.'
 It's like wave boarding or water skiing for 15 minutes -- it just kicks your butt."Surfing has been evolving for centuries.
 The native Hawaiians rode gigantic Redwood slabs.
 In the 1930s, short Balsa wood boards were introduced and later, the fin was added.

 The JetBoard can hold up to 300 pounds so almost anyone can feel what it's like to catch a big wave, even in relatively wave-less lagoons.
 "The sport needs to grow by the riders and players," he said.
-"The product always evolves in all sports."With his board, Montgomery wants to spread the sport of jet-powered surfing to the masses, whether they live on the California coast or a lake in Oklahoma."Like the Beach Boys song says, if everyone had an ocean then everyone would be surfing," he said."
+"The product always evolves in all sports.
+"With his board, Montgomery wants to spread the sport of jet-powered surfing to the masses, whether they live on the California coast or by a lake in Oklahoma.
+"Like the Beach Boys song says, if everyone had an ocean then everyone would be surfing," he said."